ianmcdermott/bugPulse/README.md

 Building on the idea of generative bio-art of Raphael Lozano-Hemmer's <i>Pulse</i> exhibit, I developed a few applications using similar ideas.
-With the finger pulse sensor used in the <i>Pulse Tank</i> installation, two visitors at a time take their individual beats per minute, which are then used used as variables, processed by a Lissajous algorithm, which produces a pattern based on the inputs.
+With the finger pulse sensor used in the <i>Pulse Tank</i> installation, two visitors at a time take their individual beats per minute, which are then used used as variables, processed by a Lissajous algorithm, which produces a lissajous pattern based on the inputs.
-The application draws the pattern in realtime, currently in two formats, as lightening bugs and as dotted lines.
-In this way, visitors are able to create an abstract two-person portrait.
+Animated Lightening Bug sprites then follow the path, referencing Lozano-Hemmer's <i>Pulse Room</i> in a child-like way.

 ## References I Used to Learn How to Make It:
 <b>Raphael Lozano-Hemmer Code</b> - https://github.com/antimodular/PulseTank_osc </br>